digidotcom/xbee-java/examples/communication/SendBroadcastSerialDataAsyncSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to send data asynchronously from the XBee device to all remote devices on the same network (broadcast) using the XBee Java Library.
-Transmitting data asynchronously means the execution will not be blocked during the transmit request.
+  This is a sample Java application to show how to send data asynchronously from the local XBee device to all remote devices on the same network (broadcast) using the XBee Java Library.
+Transmitting data asynchronously means the execution will not be blocked during the transmit request, but you will not be able to know if the data was sent successfully.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.